 Wiechart’s areas of work expertise involve: bridge, culvert, roadway and drainage design and drafting, bridge inspection, supervision of the survey and design technical staff, right-of-way acquisition and working intimately with a detailed knowledge and a long track record of utilizing local, state and federal grant programs for local roadway and bridge improvements.
 Wiechart is not a novice to large projects having designed and drafted plans and managed projects for numerous multi-million-dollar infrastructure grant and non-grant improvements related to local roadways.

-From the time Wiechart arrived in 1999, within the following 17 years, 185 bridge replacement and 23 bridge rehabilitation projects have been completed.
-Also within that same time period over $31 million in competitive federal and state grant funds have been garnered for Mercer County local road ways.
+From the time Wiechart arrived in 1999, within the following 23 years, 204 bridge replacements and 25 bridge rehabilitation projects have been completed.
+Also within that same time period over $42 million in competitive federal and state grant funds have been garnered for Mercer County local road ways.

 Wiechart is a member of numerous trade, local and civic organizations: The National Association of County Engineers, Past President of the County Engineers Association and currently serves as Treasurer, and serves on the District 13 Ohio Public Works Committee Executive and Integrating Committees, and is Chairperson of those committees.

-Jim lives in Union Township with his wife Kit and their two sons John & Jacob.
-Jim has two adult sons Reggie & Jordan.
+Jim lives in Union Township with his wife Kit and their family.

 Professional Qualifications and Duties of the County Engineer

 In order to be a County Engineer in the State of Ohio, the officeholder must have a dual registration — Professional Engineer (P.E.) and Professional Surveyor (P.S.) — as required by Section 315.02 of the Ohio Revised Code: